Early Life and Education of Conan O'Brien: A Complete Timeline

 1929: Birth of Thomas Francis O'Brien

-In 1929, Thomas Francis O'Brien, Conan O'Brien's father, was born.
+In 1929, Conan O'Brien's father, Thomas Francis O'Brien, was born.

 1931: Birth of Ruth O'Brien

-In 1931, Ruth O'Brien, Conan O'Brien's mother, was born.
+In 1931, Conan O'Brien's mother, Ruth O'Brien (née Reardon), was born.

-April 18, 1963: Conan O'Brien's Birth
+April 18, 1963: Conan Christopher O'Brien Born

-Conan Christopher O'Brien was born on April 18, 1963, in Brookline, Massachusetts.
+On April 18, 1963, Conan Christopher O'Brien was born in Brookline, Massachusetts.

-1981: Entering Harvard University
+1981: Entered Harvard University

-1984: First Vote
+1984: First Presidential Vote

-In 1984, Conan O'Brien cast his first vote for president for Walter Mondale and has been a registered Democrat since.
+In 1984, Conan O'Brien cast his first vote for president for Walter Mondale and has been a registered Democrat ever since.

-1985: Graduation from Harvard
+1985: Graduated from Harvard University

 1992: Ford Taurus SHO

-In 1992, Conan O'Brien brought his 1992 Ford Taurus SHO with him to California.
+As part of a long-running gag, Conan O'Brien brought his 1992 Ford Taurus SHO with him to California.

 2000: Meeting Liza Powel